balazskreith/devclego/README.md

 ## 2. Developer manuals

-In order to develop using devclego efficiently you need to understand how the directory structure is intended to be used, how you can create and connect components, and how you can use events in a finite state machine to trigger actions and change the service behaviour.
+In order to develop using Devclego efficiently you need to understand how the directory structure is intended to be used, how you can create and connect components, and how you can use events in a finite state machine to trigger actions and change the service behavior.

 ### 2.1 High level overview

-The service written in devclego, processing data and react to events are using the following techniques:
+The service written in Devclego, processing data and react to events are using the following techniques:

  - **Datamap**: A managed globally available shared data to store configurations